Intensive care services in Virginia

 Neonatal intensive care (NICU)

 Premature and critically ill newborns often need extra attention after birth.
-For our smallest patients, we offer several neonatal intensive care units (NICUs), which are staffed with specially trained teams to help infants in need of intensive care.
+For our smallest patients, we offer several NICUs, which are staffed with specially trained teams to help infants in need of intensive care.

 Pediatric intensive care

 Advanced ICU technologies

-Our intensive care services go above and beyond by providing concentrated care and advanced technologies.
-We use remote monitoring, continuous renal replacement therapy (CRRT) and a robust transitional care program.
+Our intensive care services involve concentrated care and advanced technologies.
+We offer remote monitoring, continuous renal replacement therapy (CRRT), certified extracorporeal membrane oxygenation (ECMO) programs and a robust transitional care program.

 ICU patient safety

-At HCA Virginia, we're committed to using advanced technology to improve patient safety and outcomes.
-When you are in our ICUs, this includes the eICU Wide Area Treatment & Communication Hub (eWATCH). eWATCH doesn't replace our on-site caregivers.
-Instead, it offers our teams access to real-time vital signs, test results and other important information. eWATCH also uses software that tracks vital-sign trends and provides alerts so caregivers can intervene quickly when necessary.
+We are committed to using advanced technology to improve patient safety and outcomes.
+Our ICUs feature the eICU Wide Area Treatment & Communication Hub (eWATCH).
+This technology doesn't replace our on-site caregivers but offers our teams access to real-time vital signs, test results and other important information.
+Our eWATCH system also uses software that tracks vital-sign trends and provides alerts so caregivers can intervene quickly when necessary.

 Transitioning out of the ICU

-If you are immobilized, we provide extra assistance via our progressive mobility program.
-This program helps gradually re-introduce and restore your mobility.
-Our goal is to help you return to your normal level of function.
+If you are immobilized, we are more than happy to provide extra assistance for you with the help of our progressive mobility program.
+This program helps gradually reintroduce and restore your mobility.
+Our goal is to help you return to your optimal level of function.
 If this includes physical therapy and rehabilitation, we offer those programs as well.

 Visiting the ICU

-We understand how important family support is to your recovery, and we encourage families to visit you regularly while you're in the ICU.
+We understand the importance of family support as a part of your recovery.
+We encourage families to visit you regularly while you're in the ICU.
 Check with your ICU nursing staff for specific visiting hours and policies, but, in most cases, visitors will be asked to:

-- Announce your arrival to the ICU/PCU by using the phone/intercom system.
+- Announce their arrival to the ICU/PCU by using the phone/intercom system

 - Exchange visitors and patient information in the waiting area, not at the patient’s bedside or in doorways

 - Limit cell phone use, and keep conversations in a quiet tone

-- Limit visitors to two people at the patient’s bedside.
+- Limit themselves to two people at the patient’s bedside

 - Provide direct supervision for children and keep infants and toddlers at home